 There are three types of glacier cruising

-- Small ships (more flexible itinerary, up-close glacier views)
+More flexible itinerary, up-close glacier views.

 As you explore the Glaciers of Alaska by kayaking, you’ll be immersed in the stunning natural beauty of this vast and rugged state.
 You’ll avail the chance to view wildlife near Alaska glaciers, including whales, sea otters, and puffins, and learn about the fascinating science of glaciology.
-It is a raw and up-close experience of seeing glacier
+It is a raw and up-close experience of seeing the glacier.

 Best Time: